 - blaming others for misbehavior

-- acting spitefully at least twice in the six-month period
+- acting spitefully at least twice in a six-month period

 2. The behavior disrupts their life

 The second thing a professional looks for is if the disturbance in behavior is associated with distress in the person or their immediate social circle.
-The disruptive behavior may negatively affect important areas of their life, such as their social life, education, or occupation.
+The disruptive behavior may negatively affect important areas like their social life, education, or occupation.

 3. It’s not linked to substance abuse or mental health episodes

-For diagnosis, the behaviors can’t occur exclusively during the course of episodes of substance abuse, depression, bipolar, or psychosis.
+For diagnosis, the behaviors can’t occur exclusively during the course of episodes that include:

-The DSM-5 also offers a scale of severity.
+The DSM-5 also has a scale of severity.
 A diagnosis of ODD can be: